cscorley/dissertation/chapters/2_related/5_dit.md

 implementation-based recommendations.

-@Linares-Vasquez-etal_2012 present an approach that does not require mining the software history nor a learning from previously completed change requests.
-Using the author indicated in source code comments with an LSI-based FLT, they are able to identify the correct developer.  @Hossen-etal_2014 extend this approach to also include change proneness to adjust the rank of relevant source code entities before selecting a developer.
+@Linares-Vasquez-etal_2012 present an approach that does not require mining the software history nor learning from previously completed change requests.
+Using the author indicated in source code comments with an LSI-based FLT, they are able to identify a correct developer.  @Hossen-etal_2014 extend this approach to also include change proneness to adjust the rank of relevant source code entities before selecting a developer.

 @Weissgerber-etal_2007 present three visualization techniques that can help a triager identify the developer most appropriate for a task.
 @Bortis-VanderHoek_2013 present an approach that tags bugs to help developers explore relevant bugs.  @Tamrawi-etal_2011 present an incremental DIT approach based on fuzzy sets.
-Like @Bassett-Kraft_2013, @Shokripour-etal_2013 show that using a term weighting scheme increases the accuracy of an DIT.
+Like @Bassett-Kraft_2013, @Shokripour-etal_2013 show that using a term weighting scheme increases the accuracy of a DIT.